-The Benefit Amount will be paid if the Child Insured suffers a Child's Critical Illness Event listed below after the Plan start date and before the Plan end date.
+The Benefit Amount will be paid if the Child Insured suffers a Child's Critical Illness Event listed below after the Plan start date.

 The sum of all payments per child under the Child's Critical Illness Insurance and Child's Critical Illness Benefit (where applicable), including cover with TAL and any other organisation will be limited to \$250,000.